Basic Electronics Course and Class Descriptions

 This course is sometimes broken into two separate courses depending on the program.
-Students study resistors, vocabulary, capacitors, inductors, voltage and harmonics of direct circuits and amplitude circuits.
-Through the design, creation and testing of these circuits, students learn laboratory procedures, troubleshooting techniques, safety and tools.
+Students study direct current (DC) and amplitude changing (AC) circuits, especially in relation to resistors, capacitors, inductors, voltage, and harmonics.
+Through the design, creation and testing of these circuits, students learn laboratory procedures, troubleshooting techniques, safety, and tools.

 Electronic Mathematics Course

 Students studying basic electronics need experience with math courses, such as geometry, physics and algebra.
 Students learn how to use scientific calculators and formulas that help with figuring out voltage, distribution, and other circuit formulas.

 Through study of computer programming languages and software programs, students learn how to install software and troubleshoot a variety of problems.
 Students examine computer circuit boards, components, and memory.
 Students learn how to recognize problems with the internal structure of the computer and how to repair damaged parts.